christopher5106/christopher5106.github.io/_posts/2015-12-17-ensuring-maximal-security-in-AWS-cloud-and-S3.markdown

     ]
     }

+We can regret that policy grammar does not allow a `s3:x-amz-server-side-encryption-aws-kms-key-id` condition key which would be very nice [feature request](https://forums.aws.amazon.com/thread.jspa?messageID=609709).

-Give access to your user by attaching a policy to an application group and role :
+To give access to a computer or application, simply attach a policy to a group/role white list,

     {
         "Version": "2012-10-17",